 Some Merchant Account Providers take advantage of their customers and charge unnecessary fees.
-In part two of this series, we will identify six unwarranted merchant service fees your provider may be charging you.
+In part two of this series, we will identify seven unwarranted merchant service fees your provider may be charging you.

 Payment Card Industry (PCI) Compliance Fee

 Providers use this merchant service fee as a revenue stream if your business is categorized as non-compliant.
 This fee can be imposed yearly, monthly or both, depending on your provider.
 It does not serve a purpose beyond reminding you that your provider has no verification of your business's compliance.
 Fair providers guide businesses to take the necessary steps to be compliant, rather than penalize them.

 Similar to the PCI compliance fee, the SAQ fee is imposed if your business fails to complete the SAQ to verify its compliance.
 This merchant service fee is typically charged yearly, however — if your provider is a stickler — you may get charged quarterly or even monthly until the SAQ is submitted.